DavLac/cd-springboot/README.md

 ## Assignment 1 - Dependency injection and Inversion of Control
 - Generate a new Springboot project with Spring Initializr
-- Make exercise of dependency injection using a simple `main()` method
+- Complete exercise of dependency injection in the `assignment/injection/Injection.java#main()` method
 - Make the same exercise using Spring context